Governor, State of Oklahoma

-HB 1853, the Rx for Oklahoma Act, was passed by the Oklahoma State Legislature passed in 2005.
+HB 1853, the Rx for Oklahoma Act, was passed by the Oklahoma State Legislature in 2005.
 This program provides the uninsured or underinsured Oklahomans with assistance in obtaining medications through patient assistance plans (PAPs).
 Some pharmaceutical manufacturers, for many years, made these plans available to low-income and uninsured persons.
 The legislature appropriated funding in the amount of one million dollars to establish the Rx for Oklahoma Program.
-The Oklahoma Department of Commerce administered the program and disbursed the funds.
-The Oklahoma Department of Commerce awarded bids, in December 5, 2005 to the Central Oklahoma Community Action Agency (COCAA).
+The Oklahoma Department of Commerce administers the program and disburses the funds.
+The Oklahoma Department of Commerce awarded bids, in December 2005 to the Central Oklahoma Community Action Agency (COCAA).
 The program established partnerships with Area Agencies on Aging and Oklahoma Community Action Agencies to provide this service on a statewide basis.
-The office in Norman, Oklahoma expanded.
-The program established a statewide toll free number by the end of December 31, 2005.
+The program has a statewide toll free number to ease access to assistance.

 Rx For Oklahoma (Oklahoma Department of Commerce)

-- Approximately 3, 800 Clients received free or discounted medications
+- Approximately 3,300 new Clients received free or discounted medications

-- Eligible Oklahomans received approximately 14, 000 prescriptions
+- Eligible Oklahomans received an estimated 12, 900 prescriptions

-- Assistance with approximately 3.9 prescriptions/ per client / month
+- Assistance with approximately 3.8 prescriptions per month

 Older Americans Act Network

 - Area Agencies on Agencies assisted with more than 1,000 Medicare Part D enrollments.

 Next Steps and Future Direction for the Council